My wife and I have a New Year’s Eve tradition we’ve come to love.

 -What major things do you want to accomplish this coming year?

 -Who do you want to get to know better this coming year?

 -Any wild predictions about what will happen throughout this nation and the world?

--Who are the top ten relationships you intend to influence in 2012?
+-Who are the top ten relationships you intend to influence this year?

--How will you be more intentional with these people than in 2011?
+-How will you be more intentional with these people than in the past year?

--What has to happen in 2012 for you to label it “your best year yet?”
+-What has to happen in this coming year for you to label it “your best year yet?”

 -What is the wildest, most unconventional thing you could do this next year to live with more passion?

 -What out of the box thinking could you do in your job/ministry?

 -How will you honor God with your finances this next year?